MarcArizaAlborni/Beat-The-Meat-Studio/Projecte_Oficial_2017_BACKUP/Carpeta_Release/README.md

 - Implemented the pertaining music for each screen along with the pertaining sound effects for each movement and interaction.

-- Added minimum debug functionalities such as God Mode (grants invincibility to the player), Collision Boxes Mode (shows the collision boxes on screen), and both direct win and lose inputs.
+- Added minimum debug functionalities such as God Mode (grants invincibility to the player), Collision Boxes Mode (shows the collision boxes on screen), both direct win and lose inputs as well as reducing both player's health.

 - Implemented fully functional Health bars.